Pupil Premium & Y7 Catch Up funding

 If you have any questions, or would like to know more about Pupil Premium funding and how it could be used to benefit your child, please contact:

-Mrs Tamsin Benton, Pupil Premium Mentor
+Mrs Tamsin Benton, Lead administrator and Higher Level Teaching Assistant (HLTA) for Pupil Premium

 Mrs Amanda Griffiths, Deputy Headteacher